quentin7b/android-location-tracker/README.md

 You can create a `LocationTracker` with custom parameters.

-- `timeBetweenUpdates` minimum time between two locations to respect before notifying the listeners in milliseconds).
+- `minTimeBetweenUpdates` minimum time between two locations to respect before notifying the listeners in milliseconds).
 Default is *5 minutes*
-- `metersBetweenUpdates` minimum distance between two locations to respect before notifying the listeners in meters).
+- `minDistanceBetweenUpdates` minimum distance between two locations to respect before notifying the listeners in meters).
 Default is *100 meters*
 - `shouldUseGPS` specifies if the tracker should use the GPS locations or not.
 Default is *true*
 - `shouldUseNetwork` specifies if the tracker should use the GPS locations or not.
 Default is *true*
 - `shouldUsePassive` specifies if the tracker should use the passive locations or not.
 Default is *true*